robj411/p2_drivers/README.md

 <p class="caption">

-Figure 3.3: Fraction of contacts made at work, from (Jarvis et al.
+<span id="fig:workfrac"></span>Figure 3.3: Fraction of contacts made at
-2023).
+work, from (Jarvis et al. 2023).
 Extrapolated from three countries (UK, Belgium, Netherlands), whose values are all close to 40%, using time-use survey results for fraction of time spent at work (OECD, last updated December 2023, 33 countries, with values ranging from 12 to 25% (and the three reference countries have values 16 to 18%)).

 </p>